Our commercial offering provides a flexible variety of licensing SKUs for how to deploy and use UiPath software.

 Upon defaulting back to the Community plan, make sure to adjust the number of allocated licenses and services to fit within the limits imposed by Community.
 If you’ve allocated more licenses than the number of licenses corresponding to the Community plan, then your tenants are disabled, and the licenses are removed from the associated services.

-- On the Licenses page, click the Request Enterprise Trial button.
-The Upgrade to UiPath Automation Cloud for Enterprise window is displayed.
+The Upgrade to UiPath Automation Cloud for Enterprise dialog opens.

-UiPath maintains separate Cloud Orchestrator instances for Community and Enterprise customers.
-See Regions and Instances for details.
+UiPath maintains separate cloud deployments for Community and Enterprise.
+See Data residency for more information.

 Attended - Named User